vorni22/operating-systems/chapters/compute/threads/drills/tasks/sum-array/README.md

 The `#pragma` used in the code instructs the compiler to enable the `omp` module, and to parallelise the code.
 In this case, we instruct the compiler to perform a reduce of the array, using the `+` operator, and to store the results in the `result` variable.
-This reduction uses threads to calculate the sum, similar to `summ_array_threads.c`, but in a much more optimised form.
+This reduction uses threads to calculate the sum, similar to `sum_array_threads.c`, but in a much more optimised form.

 Now compile and run the `sum_array_threads_openmp` binary using 1, 2, 4, and 8 threads as before.
 You'll see lower running times than `sum_array_threads` due to the highly-optimised code emitted by the compiler.